davestearns/tutorials/src/authentication.md

 If you do collect password credentials from your account holders, _never store those passwords in plain text_!
 Sadly, [several major sites in the early 2000s did just this](https://www.reddit.com/r/netsec/comments/hy1n9/154_websites_that_store_your_password_in_plain/), and after they were hacked, millions of passwords were leaked on the Internet.

 Instead, you should always hash passwords using an approved password-hashing algorithm, and only store the resulting hash in your database.
 As I discussed in the [cryptography](crypto.md#cryptographic-hashing) tutorial, hashing is a good way to store data that you don't need to reconstruct, but you do need to verify in the future.
-Because hashing algorithms are deterministic, the same password provided during a subsequent sign-in will hash to the same value as the one stored in your database.
+Because hashing algorithms are deterministic, the same password provided during sign-in will hash to the same value as the password supplied during sign-up.
 But because they are also irreversible, an attacker can't directly recompute the original password from a stolen hash.

-I say "directly" because it is of course possible for an attacker to simply hash every known password and compare these pre-computed results to the stolen hash.
+I say "directly" because it is of course possible for an attacker to simply hash every known password and compare these pre-computed results to a stolen hash.
 This is why password hashing algorithms differ from ordinary hashing algorithms like SHA-256 in two important ways:

 - They add a unique and unguessable 'salt' value to each password before hashing it.
-- They are purposely designed to be relatively slow, though still fast enough to be used during sign-in.
+- They are purposely designed to be relatively slow, and allow you to increase their complexity as computing speeds increase to keep them relatively slow.

-The combination of these two qualities makes it impossible for attackers to use pre-computed hashes on a new batch of stolen password hashes, and prohibitively slow for those attackers to recompute hashes for all known passwords plus a given salt value.
-They can still do a brute-force attack given enough time, but the forced delay also gives you time to discover the breach, revoke all existing authenticated sessions, and force your customers to reset their passwords.
+The first quality prohibits attackers from comparing pre-computed hashes of known passwords to a new batch of stolen hashes, because those pre-computed hashes don't include the unique salt values.
+The second quality makes recomputing the hashes for all known passwords plus those unique salt values prohibitively slow.
+This discourages attackers from attempting this sort of brute-force attack, and gives you time to detect the breach, revoke all existing authenticated sessions, and invalidate all existing passwords.

 The currently recommended password hashing algorithm (in 2025) is [argon2](https://en.wikipedia.org/wiki/Argon2).
 Libraries are available for all major programming languages, and most are very easy to use.
 Typically the implementation will generate the salt value automatically, and return an encoded string containing the salt value as well as the hash.
 Store that in your database, and feed it back into the verify method to verify a password provided during sign-in.